The following components of the Connections program pertain to all students entering Connecticut College in Fall 2016 or later:

 All students will be required to complete one designated ConnCourse for graduation.
 This course should be completed within the first two years of study.
 Transfer students entering Connecticut College with 56 credits or more are exempt from this requirement.

 In ConnCourses, students connect areas of the liberal arts and explore different modes of thinking.
-Working in an intellectually stimulating and exciting environment, students from all backgrounds make lasting connections across fields of study and to the world beyond the classroom.
-ConnCourses create an environment of full participation that cultivates academic excellence and encourages an integrative approach to learning and problem solving.
-In these courses, students develop fundamental skills that can be applied throughout their studies.
-ConnCourses instill deep intellectual curiosity and a desire for lifelong learning.
+ConnCourses cultivates and encourages an integrative approach to learning and problem-solving.
+In addition, these courses help students develop fundamental skills that can be applied throughout their studies, instilling deep intellectual curiosity and a desire for lifelong learning.

 Students will have the option of enrolling in an Integrative Pathway.
 Designed and implemented by interdisciplinary groups of faculty members, Pathways offer students an opportunity to achieve academic integration within a broad intellectual framework.
 Every Pathway is organized around a central theme, in relation to which students will consider an animating question that provides a focus for their work.